mattdiamond/Recorderjs/README.md

     rec.exportWAV([callback])

-This will generate a data URI containing the recording in WAV format.
-The callback will be called with the data URI as its sole argument.
+This will generate a Blob object containing the recording in WAV format.
+The callback will be called with the Blob as its sole argument.
 If a callback is not specified, the default callback (as defined in the config) will be used.
 If no default has been set, an error will be thrown.

     rec.configure(config)